Cyberjusticelab/JusticeAI/src/README.md

 This module contains the Web UI that users will interact with

+## DB State Service

+This module is responsible for database initialization and application of database migration.
+It also contains shared database libraries across services

 ## Postgresql

 This module contains the data persistence layer of our system